hashicorp/vault/website/source/docs/auth/aws.html.md

 Note: The `ec2` method was implemented before the primitives to implement the `iam` method were supported by AWS.
-The `iam` method is the recommended approach as it is newer, more flexible and aligns with best practices to perform access control and authentication.
+The `iam` method is the recommended approach as it is more flexible and aligns with best practices to perform access control and authentication.
 See the section on comparing the two auth methods below for more information.